Student Spotlight: Greg Gauthier

 Greg Gauthier’s time at College of DuPage was different from most students.

 He challenged himself by taking a variety of math classes while still in middle and high schools.
-In sixth grade, he took a high school-level geometry class through the Talent Search program and then enrolled in advanced classes during his sophomore, junior and senior years of high school.
+In sixth grade, he took a high school-level geometry class through COD’s Talent Search program and then enrolled in advanced classes during his sophomore, junior and senior years of high school.

 “I took advanced classes like multivariable calculus, linear algebra and differential equations since I had exhausted the math classes my high school had to offer,” he said.
 “Taking those classes at night allowed me to continue to be challenged in math without causing severe disruptions in my regular high school schedule.”

-Instead of pursuing a degree or certificate at COD, Gauthier had the math knowledge and proficiency to attend Vanderbilt University, where he was an advanced student majoring in math and economics with a minor in Spanish, earning his bachelor's degree in 2013.
-He transferred his Differential Equations class credits from COD to Vanderbilt, and his goal is to become a math professor.
+Instead of pursuing a degree or certificate at COD, Gauthier had the math knowledge and proficiency to attend Vanderbilt University, where he was an advanced student majoring in math and economics with a minor in Spanish, earning his bachelor’s degree.
+He transferred his Differential Equations class credits from COD to Vanderbilt.

-Gauthier is now in the graduate program at Princeton working on a Ph.D. in mathematics.
-Having finished his third year, he is now starting a one-year program of research at the University of Rome Sapienza on a team headed by Paul Wollan.
+Gauthier then entered the graduate program at Princeton and earned a Ph.D. in Mathematics.
+After his third year, he participated in a one-year program of research at the University of Rome Sapienza on a team headed by Paul Wollan.
+He also received the Princeton math department’s Graduate Student Teaching Award.

 “I am very grateful for the opportunity to take advanced classes with such great professors as Bob Cappetta and James Africh,” he said.
 “COD gave me the opportunity to challenge myself and learn more while still a full-time high school student.
 This enabled me to ‘hit the ground running’ in my full-time studies at Vanderbilt without having to forgo the high school experience which aided in my personal development.”